When Are Premiums Paid to a Captive Insurance Company Deductible for Federal Income Tax Purposes?

 This element addresses the fact that there must be a transfer of risk from the insured to the captive insurance company.

-The Internal Revenue Service (IRS) has taken the position, and courts have agreed, that if a party owns a captive ("Parent") and Parent insures its risk with its subsidiary, there is no risk transfer because economically Parent is in the same position as it was without the insurance (i.e., if the captive receives a premium or pays a loss, the Parent's balance sheet is unaffected).
+The Internal Revenue Service (IRS) has taken the position, and courts have agreed, that if a party ("Parent") owns a captive that insures its Parent's risk, there is no risk transfer because economically Parent is in the same position as it was without the insurance (i.e., if the captive receives a premium or pays a loss, the Parent's balance sheet is unaffected).

-Alternatively, case law and the IRS have recognized that if a captive with Parent risk has sufficient "unrelated risk" the Parent risk will be shifted along with the unrelated risk.
-Another IRS safe harbor ruling quantifies sufficient unrelated risk at 50 percent, but a Ninth Circuit case, Harper, involved just under 30 percent unrelated risk.
+Alternatively, case law and the IRS have recognized that, if a captive that insures Parent risk also insures sufficient "unrelated risk," the Parent risk will be shifted along with the unrelated risk.
+An IRS safe harbor ruling quantifies sufficient unrelated risk at 50 percent, but a Ninth Circuit case, Harper, involved just under 30 percent unrelated risk.
 Thus, questions arise as to what constitutes unrelated risk as there is no specific definition.
-However, common risks that are generally considered unrelated risks include risks of customers of the captive's corporate group, extended warranty risk, risk relating to employee benefits provided to employees of the corporate group of which the captive insurer is a part, and risks that are derived from a risk pool.
+Common risks that generally are considered unrelated risks include risks of customers of the captive's corporate group, extended warranty risk, risk relating to employee benefits provided to employees of the corporate group of which the captive insurer is a part, and risks that are derived from a valid risk pool.

 Also, although there is no legal authority on point, the general rule of thumb is that, in determining the percentage of unrelated risk, one should look to the net retained risk in the captive.
 Thus, for example, if one were to write a large premium relating to unrelated risk and reinsure it 100 percent to a third party, there would be no unrelated risk to take into account.

-If a captive insures brother/sister (i.e., in general, companies owned by the same Parent that owned the captive) risk, generally, that risk is shifted provided the policy transfers risk.
-Thus, for example, if a policy effectively provides for limits equal to premium, there will be no transfer of risk.
-In addition, the captive must have resources (e.g., assets or reinsurance sufficient to pay losses covered under a policy between an insured and the captive), or transfer of risk may be found lacking.
+If a captive insures brother/sister risk (i.e., risk of companies owned by the same Parent that owns the captive), generally, that risk is shifted provided the policy does not contain features that effectively eliminate the risk.
+Thus, for example, if a policy provides for limits equal to premium, there will be no transfer of risk.
+In addition, the captive must have resources (e.g., assets or reinsurance) sufficient to pay losses covered under a policy between an insured and the captive, or transfer of risk may be found lacking.
+Risk mitigating policy features also can impact whether a parent-subsidiary transaction (or any insurance transaction) qualifies as insurance.

 Risk Distribution